Mathematics Minor Requirements

 - MATH 221 - Multivariable Calculus

-FDR SC Credits 3 Prerequisite The equivalent of MATH 102 with a C grade or better or MATH 201 or 222
+FDR SC Science, Math, CS Distribution Credits 3 Prerequisite MATH 102 with a grade of C or greater, MATH 222, or MATH 225

 Motion in three dimensions, parametric curves, differential calculus of multivariable functions, multiple integrals, line integrals, and Green's Theorem.